Italy to ban cruise ships from docking in Venice, starting Aug. 1

 The Italian government said Tuesday that it would establish a compensation fund for the cruise companies and those connected to the cruise terminal.

-Even as the city contends with the issue of cruiseliners, it also faces other threats.
+Even as the city contends with the issue of cruise liners, it also faces other threats.
 Delicately built on a shallow lagoon, Venice has been subject to the rising seas, battered by flooding in recent years.
 A costly, years-in-the-works construction project — called the MOSE — is supposed to provide a new barrier against the high tides.

 “The continued deteriorating effects of human intervention, combined with climate change on the vulnerable lagoon ecosystem, threaten to result in irreversible change,” UNESCO had said last month.